andreiv03/quicktalk/README.md

 ## QuickTalk

 Connect with friends and the world around you.
 It's quick and easy!

-- Developed an instant messaging web application using web sockets, that is able to sustain more than 1000 concurrent users.
+- Developed an instant messaging web application employing web sockets, ensuring smooth communication for a substantial number of concurrent users with emphasis on real-time responsiveness.
-- Implemented a secure authentication system based on password encryption.
+- Implemented robust password encryption techniques to enhance the security of the authentication system, ensuring the protection of user accounts.
-- Designed a channel-based system that automatically deletes messages after 24 hours.
+- Incorporated a feature for automatic message deletion after 24 hours, providing users with enhanced privacy and efficient data management controls.